-With 500mg per capsule and 90 capsules per bottle, with their BOGO offer, Seeking Health NAC gives you the best value on the market with top-notch quality.
+With 500mg per veggie capsule and 90 capsules per bottle, with their BOGO offer, Seeking Health NAC gives you a great value from a top-notch company.

 First, NOW Foods is one of the most reputable, long-standing supplement companies out there.
 In terms of overall quality and efficacy, you know that what’s one the label is exactly what you’re getting.

 Second, this NAC supplement contains selenium and molybdenum, which are minerals that protect against cell damage and help the body process protein, respectively.
 In fact, a lot of research shows positive impacts when NAC is combined with selenium, like this study Like NAC, selenium and molybdenum also defend your cells, and they may work in tandem to be even more effective.

 Selenium is a powerful supplement in its own right, which you can learn more about in our guide to selenium supplements.